Work Experience: Afghanistan, August 2015 to Present

 Voter Participation Advocacy Volunteer – 2004

-Educated and motivated community residents and especially women to vote for the only female candidate and who happened to be from a different ethnic background than those living in Jaghori.
+Educating and motivating community residents and especially women to vote for the only female candidate who is from a different ethnic background than those living in Jaghori.

-Competencies: Strong organizational and management skills and detail oriented; excellent communication and interpersonal skills; an effective team player; a passion and aptitude for advocacy; and demonstrated abilities for timely academic and professional reports and investigative journalism.
+Competencies: Strong organizational and management skills and detail oriented; excellent communication and interpersonal skills; an effective team player; a passion and aptitude for advocacy; and a demonstrated abilities for timely academic reports and investigative journalism.

 Languages: Dari (old Persian, closer to Arabic), English and Farsi (Persian)

-Blog: Another Afghanistan is a webpage about my experiences: http://www.anotherafghanistan.org
+Blog: Another Afghanistan is a blog focused on my experiences and aspirations. http://www.anotherafghanistan.org

 Work, academic and personal references not cited above will be provided upon request.